shah-a/few2.5-07-final-project/README.md

 Some features that can be added to improve the app:

+- Search by Pokemon name/number (search box should have auto-complete)
 - Display selected pokemon's type(s) beneath its image
-- Search by name/number (search box should have auto-complete)
+- Make svg display component responsive (rather than fixed width/height)
+- Add a button for dark mode colour theme

 ## Acknowledgements & Resources